 There are not many examples that Bf109 marks a propeller.
 It is somewhat not a good feeling to finish this model without sticking what I should have pasted.
 It certainly is a white triangle and small black letters were written horizontally downwards, but I do not remember much because I cared about Sumo Wrestling.
 Even if I saw the decals of other Bf 109 stocks, there seemed to be no propeller decal in that model (Airfix).
 Well, there is no choice, so cut off the white stock decals and paste it with similar shape and looking… It is really stupid.

 Bulgaria participated in the Axis side in March 1941 and 10 German Bf109E-4 were provided from Germany at that time.
-After that, Bulgaria invaded Yugoslavia and Greece with Germany, the air force became over 600 during a short period of time.
+After that, Bulgaria invaded Yugoslavia and Greece with Germany, the air force became over 600 during a short period.

 The coloring of the Bulgarian Air Force is very similar to the Luftwaffe, the yellow accents on the nose and tail wing.
 The “X” mark on a white background is the nationality mark of the Bulgarian Air Force.